Does a Retirement Plan Pass Through Probate?

 We can also draft protective qualities in the event of a divorce where we can make sure that any inherited IRA, or any retirement funds, stay with your child and not the future ex-spouse.

-For more information on Retirement Plans & Probate, a free initial consultation is your next best step.
+For more information on Retirement Plans & Probate, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (608) 616-4985 today.